Earl Devore

-Francis "Earl" Devore (December 2, 1889 – November 12, 1928) was an American racecar driver.
-Devore and fellow driver Norman Batten were aboard the SS Vestris ocean liner when it sank.
+Francis Earl Devore (occasionally spelt DeVore, December 2, 1889 – November 12, 1928) was an American racing driver.
+DeVore and fellow driver Norman Batten were aboard the SS Vestris ocean liner when it sank.
 He is credited with saving the lives of his wife, and Batten's wife.
-Both Batten and Devore were lost at sea.
-Reports indicate that Devore was eaten by a shark in the icy waters.
-His son Billy also become a racecar driver.
+Both Batten and DeVore were lost at sea.
+Devore's son, Billy, also became a racing driver.